Fact-checked by the Smart Insurance 101 editorial team

 Annual premiums for home based business insurance range from approximately $500 to $3,000, depending on industry risk level, revenue, coverage limits, and location.
 Low-risk consultants and writers typically pay less; photographers, tutors, and product sellers pay more.

-According to data from Insureon’s small business cost analysis, the median annual premium for a general liability policy for home-based businesses is approximately $42 per month — less than most streaming subscriptions.
+According to data from Insureon’s small business cost analysis, the median annual premium for a general liability policy for home-based businesses is approximately $42 per month.
 Adding professional liability (E&O) pushes the median to around $65 to $85 per month for combined coverage.

 | Business Type | Estimated Annual Premium | Primary Coverage Need |